Sura Yekka

-Sura Bayoru Yekka (born January 4, 1997) is a Canadian professional soccer player who plays as a right-back for Swedish club Vittsjö GIK in the Damallsvenskan and the Canada national team.
+Sura Bayoru Yekka (born January 4, 1997) is a Canadian professional soccer player who plays as a right-back for Damallsvenskan club Djurgårdens IF and the Canada national team.

 Early life

-Yekka began playing soccer at age six with North Mississauga SC. later playing with Brams United.
+Born in Toronto, Canada to Ugandan parents, Yekka began playing soccer at age six with North Mississauga SC. later playing with Brams United.
 She played for Team Ontario at the 2013 Canada Summer Games, where she was named a tournament all-star.
 Yekka also excelled in track and field, winning the bronze medal in the 800m at the 2010 U-16 Track and Field National Championships.

 College career

 In 2015, she began attending the University of Michigan, where she played for the women's soccer team.
-She made her collegiate debut on August 21, 2015 against the Eastern Michigan Eagles and recorded her first career start and first career assist in a 3-0 victory on August 30 against the Detroit Mercy Titans.
+She made her collegiate debut on August 21, 2015, against the Eastern Michigan Eagles and recorded her first career start and first career assist in a 3-0 victory on August 30 against the Detroit Mercy Titans.
 She was named to the Big Ten All-Freshman team for her debut season.
-She redshirted the 2016 season season, due to her national team commitments.
-Yekka scored her first collegiate goal on October 6, 2019 against the Nebraska Cornhuskers.
+She redshirted the 2016 season, due to her national team commitments.
+Yekka scored her first collegiate goal on October 6, 2019, against the Nebraska Cornhuskers.

 Club career

 In September 2020, Yekka joined German club MSV Duisburg of the Frauen-Bundesliga.

 In 2021, she joined Le Havre AC in the French Division 2 Féminine.
 In her first season, she helped them win promotion to the Division 1 Féminine.

 In February 2023, she joined Swedish club Vittsjö GIK in the Damallsvenskan on a two-year contract.
+After one season in Vittsjö GIK, Yekka joined Djurgården on a two-year deal.